os-autoinst/openQA/docker/README.md

 # Get docker images

-You can either build the images locally, or get our "latest stable" version from the Docker hub.
+You can either build the images locally, or get the images from the Docker hub.
 We recommend using the Docker hub option.

 ## Download images from the Docker hub

+### Fedora images

     docker pull fedoraqa/openqa_data
     docker pull fedoraqa/openqa_webui